-(New!)
+(Increased offers!)
 Southwest personal card offers!
 Are they worth it?

 There’s a good chance you’ve already heard about some of the changes Southwest is making to both their program and credit card.
 However, despite these changes, Rapid Rewards points still remains as one of our favorite ways to book free travel.
 The program is incredibly easy to use and with no cancellation fees for points booking, it still offers one of the most flexible and travel-friendly programs.